Glossary of Formal Languages and Compilation

 Homomorphism

-Function that transforms each symbol in a string according to a fixed mapping, preserving the structure (morphism of free monoids).
+A function that transforms each symbol of a string according to a fixed mapping, preserving structure (morphism of free monoids).

 HTML